Central Catholic Class of 1961 celebrates 60th reunion

 Members of Grand Island Central Catholic, Class of 1961, celebrated their 60th anniversary of high school graduation on Aug.
 11, with dinner at the Saddle Club and a tour of the school, bringing back memories of high school.

-The event was climaxed with Mass offered by Father Tom Ryan on Thursday morning, Aug.
-12, at Central Catholic Chapel.
+The event ended with Mass offered by Father Tom Ryan on Thursday morning, Aug.
+12, in the Central Catholic Chapel.